milen-patel/SAP-1/README.md

 [15] 32
 ```

 The computer also has the ability to conditionally branch if the last ALU operation overflowed.
 Below is a basic example that causes the ALU to overflow, followed by a JC command.
+If the JC executes successfully (and assuming the carry flag is set), the program halts.
+However, if the carry flag is not set, then the program will enter an easily detectable infinite loop.
 ```
 [0] LDA 15
 [1] ADD 14